hanjingo/doc/NOTE/SOFTWARE_ENGINEERING/chapter5.md

 ## Model-driven architecture

-The MDA method recommends that three types of abstract system models should be produced:
+The MDA(model-driven architecture) method recommends that three types of abstract system models should be produced:

 1. A computation-independent model (CIM) that models the important domain abstractions used in the system.
 2. A platform-independent model (PIM) that models the operation of the system without reference to its implementation.
-3. Platform-specific models (PSM) which are transformations of the platform-independent model with a separate PSM for each application platform.
+3. Platform-specific models (PSM) which are transformations of the platform-independent model, with a separate PSM for each application platform.

 ![5_19](res/5_19.png)